Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Forestdale has two active public transport stops, both offering bus services.
-These stops are served by a single route in total, facilitating 182 weekly passenger trips combined.
-The accessibility of these transports is limited, with residents generally residing 856 meters away from the nearest stop.
+Forestdale has two operational public transport stops, both serving buses.
+These stops are covered by one route in total, facilitating 182 weekly passenger trips combined.
+The area's transport accessibility is considered limited, with residents generally residing 856 meters away from the nearest stop.
+Most Forestdale residents commute outwards daily, predominantly using cars at a rate of 94%.
+On average, there are 2.5 vehicles per dwelling, surpassing the regional norm.
+According to the 2021 Census, 18% of residents work remotely, which could be partially attributed to COVID-19 conditions.

 Frequently Asked Questions - Transport